-The Company reported a net loss of \$5,086,000 for the year ended March 31, 2022.
-At March 31, 2022 and 2021, the Company's accumulated deficit amounted to \$184,363,000 and \$179,277,000, respectively.
-The Company had working capital of \$10,611,000 and \$8,905,000 as of March 31, 2022 and 2021, respectively.
+The Company reported a net loss of \$4,835,000 and \$5,151,000 for the years ended March 31, 2024 and 2023, respectively.
+At March 31, 2024 and 2023, the Company's accumulated deficit amounted to \$194,349,000 and \$189,514,000, respectively.
+The Company had working capital of \$8,829,000 and \$10,081,000 as of March 31, 2024 and 2023, respectively.
+During the years ended March 31, 2024 and 2023, net cash used in operating activities amounted to \$2,398,000 and \$6,152,000, respectively.

 Management believes that the Company has access to additional capital resources through possible public or private equity offerings, debt financings, corporate collaborations or other means; however, the Company cannot provide any assurance that other new financings will be available on commercially acceptable terms, if needed.
 If the economic climate in the U.S. deteriorates, the Company's ability to raise additional capital could be negatively impacted.
 If the Company is unable to secure additional capital, it may be required to take additional measures to reduce costs in order to conserve its cash in amounts sufficient to sustain operations and meet its obligations.
 These measures could cause significant delays in the Company's continued efforts to commercialize its products, which is critical to the realization of its business plan and the future operations of the Company.
-These matters raise substantial doubt about the Company's ability to continue as a going concern.
+This uncertainty along with the Company's history of losses indicates that there is substantial doubt about the Company's ability to continue as a going concern within one year after the date that the financial statements are issued.
 The accompanying consolidated financial statements do not include any adjustments that may be necessary should the Company be unable to continue as a going concern.